Dr Alice Baynes

-Working in the field of endocrine disrupting chemicals one area of research which I am motivated to investigate is mollusc endocrineology.
-Much of my work with gastropods has found that, contrary to long held views, molluscs may not use the same sex steroids as vertebrates.
+Working in the field of endocrine disrupting chemicals, one area of research which I am keen to investigate is mollusc endocrinology.
+Much of my work with gastropods has found that, contrary to long-held views, molluscs may not use the same sex steroids as vertebrates.
 Without understanding how these fundamental developmental and reproductive processes work in molluscs, this huge and diverse group of animals are at risk of not being adequately protected using the current environmental endocrine disruption testing and legislation.

 2012-2014 Postdoctoral Research Manager, Institute for the Environment (IfE), Brunel University, UK.

 2009-2012 Postdoctoral Research Assistant, IfE, Brunel University, UK.